Lecture Notes in Cosmology: Einstein equations for vector perturbations

 where

 and $A_i$ is a divergenceless vector, i.e. $\partial_iA^i = 0$.

 \hrulefill

 \begin{ex} Repeat the very same calculations performed in the tensor case but now for $h^V_{ij}$.
-Notice a very important difference: $h^V_{ij}$ is traceless but NOT divergenceless.
+Note a very important difference: $h^V_{ij}$ is traceless but NOT divergenceless.
 Compare the results with those found using Eqs.~\eqref{deltaG00gen}-\eqref{deltaGijgen}.
 Show that the non-vanishing components of the perturbed Einstein tensor are:

-With the Laplacian missing, the last equation has no more the wave behaviour that the corresponding tensor equation has.
+With the Laplacian missing, the last equation is no more a wave equation, such as the one for tensor perturbations.
 With no vector sources, show then that in the early, radiation-dominated universe, for which $\mathcal H = 1/\eta$, one has:

 and hence vector perturbations vanish, if not sourced. \end{ex}

 \hrulefill

 Einstein equations are thus: